 A study of methodological approaches in counseling and psychotherapy with individuals.
-Includes Freudian, Adlerian (neo-Freudian), and existential humanistic theories with an emphasis on Viktor Frankl and his theory known as Logotherapy.
+Includes existential-humanistic, cognitive-behavioral, systems-oriented, logotherapy, and psychoanalytic therapy styles.

 COHD 6343 Professional Counseling III

 An in-depth study in applying existential humanistic theories of counseling with emphasis on Viktor Frankl whose theory introduces the significance of the human spirit in the healing process.